ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 For protocols that do not support multipath or migration, the Protocol Instances should be informed of the path change, but should not be forcibly disconnected if the previously used path becomes unavailable.
 There are many common user scenarios that can lead to a path becoming temporarily unavailable, and then recovering before the transport protocol reaches a timeout error.
 These are particularly common using mobile devices.
 Examples include: an Ethernet cable becoming unplugged and then plugged back in; a device losing a Wi-Fi signal while a user is in an elevator, and reattaching when the user leaves the elevator; and a user losing the radio signal while riding a train through a tunnel.
 If the device is able to rejoin a network with the same IP address, a stateful transport connection can generally resume.
 Thus, while it is useful for a Protocol Instance to be aware of a temporary loss of connectivity, the Transport Services implementation should not aggressively close connections in these scenarios.

-If the Protocol Stack includes a transport protocol that supports multipath connectivity, the Transport Services implementation should also inform the Protocol Instance of potentially new paths that become permissible based on the `multipath` Selection Property and the `multipath-policy` Connection Property choices made by the application.
+If the Protocol Stack includes a transport protocol that supports multipath connectivity, the Transport Services implementation should also inform the Protocol Instance of potentially new paths that become permissible based on the `multipath` Selection Property and the `multipathPolicy` Connection Property choices made by the application.
 A protocol can then establish new subflows over new paths while an active path is still available or, if migration is supported, also after a break has been detected, and should attempt to tear down subflows over paths that are no longer used.
-The Transport Services API's Connection Property `multipath-policy` allows an application to indicate when and how different paths should be used.
+The Transport Services API's Connection Property `multipathPolicy` allows an application to indicate when and how different paths should be used.
 However, detailed handling of these policies is still implementation-specific.
 For example, if the `multipath` Selection Property is set to `active`, the decision about when to create a new path or to announce a new path or set of paths to the Remote Endpoint, e.g., in the form of additional IP addresses, is implementation-specific.
 If the Protocol Stack includes a transport protocol that does not support multipath, but does support migrating between paths, the update to the set of available paths can trigger the connection to be migrated.

 In case of Pooled Connections {{pooled-connections}}, the Transport Services implementation may add connections over new paths to the pool if permissible based on the multipath policy and Selection Properties.
 In case a previously used path becomes unavailable, the transport system may disconnect all connections that require this path, but should not disconnect the pooled connection object exposed to the application.
 The strategy to do so is implementation-specific, but should be consistent with the behavior of multipath transports.